farirpgs/fari-app/lib/docs/fate-system-toolkit.md

     <hr />

-### Monster Abilities<br />
+### Monster Abilities

 Monsters are distinct from other NPCs because their abilities tend to challenge the rules and disrupt the normal flow of conflicts.
 Many monsters are entire fight scenes waiting to happen, as the players have to figure out how to defeat an enemy that is changing up the rules on them.

 Some examples of interesting monster abilities:

-      - • <strong>Hard to Kill:</strong> Monsters can survive much more damage than other characters, either because of longer stress tracks—like Frankenstein’s monster—or because they can regenerate quickly—like the Hydra.
+- <strong>Hard to Kill:</strong> Monsters can survive much more damage than other characters, either because of longer stress tracks—like Frankenstein’s monster—or because they can regenerate quickly—like the Hydra.

-      - • <strong>Immune to Damage:</strong> Monsters are often immune to all damage save one type—such as vulnerability to silver—or until a specific condition has been met—such as destroying a specific magic item.
+- <strong>Immune to Damage:</strong> Monsters are often immune to all damage save one type—such as vulnerability to silver—or until a specific condition has been met—such as destroying a specific magic item.

-      - • <strong>Prone to Change:</strong> Monsters tend to transform themselves—like vampires who turn into bats to flee—or the environment—such as summoning additional minions in the middle of a fight.
+- <strong>Prone to Change:</strong> Monsters tend to transform themselves—like vampires who turn into bats to flee—or the environment—such as summoning additional minions in the middle of a fight.

 While it’s easy to see how these traits could be turned into stunts, they are often too powerful to be activated without spending a fate point.
 However, if you add such a cost, the players can grind down an enemy like the Hydra, waiting for you to run out of fate points.
 In addition to making your monsters weak, such costs make conflicts a drag.
 Who wants to play until the GM runs out of fate points?